-The Enter and View volunteers conducting a visit on behalf of Healthwatch Rochdale will document their findings in a written report that clearly reflects the reasons for the visit being undertaken and how any information / evidence meets the visit objectives.
+Authorised representatives conducting a visit on behalf of Healthwatch Rochdale will document their findings in a written report that clearly reflects the reasons for the visit being undertaken and how any information / evidence meets the visit objectives.

 The visit report will identify sources of information / evidence and the weight assigned to it, taking care, of course, always to respect confidentiality.
 Such sources could include:

 - authorised representatives' observations

 - discussions with staff

 - discussions with users

 - comments from carers and/or relatives

 - structured interviews

 - documentation provided by staff/the proprietor

+- observations made by the authorised representatives

 The visit report will be factual and offer a balanced assessment of the service.
-In line with national best practice, a copy of the visit report will be provided to the care provider and allow them a timeframe to check for factual accuracy and make any additional comments.
+In line with national best practice, a copy of the visit report will be provided to the care or health provider and allow them a timeframe to check for factual accuracy and make any additional comments.